brandonalexandertong/portfolio-2023/src/index.md

     <div class="segment">
         <div class="brick weakness-cover">
             <img src="assets/images/WEAKNESS-ART-03.jpg" class="module">
-            <p class="weakness-blurb text">this is the cover art for the group Couch Print's 2023 single "Weakness"
+            <p class="weakness-blurb text">this is the cover art for the group <a href="https://open.spotify.com/artist/19kbFuDgyFDHHOjKPaNTNi?si=RPO-LYUvQEuB9Yo_mt-pJw">Couch Print's</a> 2023 single "Weakness"
             </p>
         </div>
     </div>
     <div class="ep-blurb">
         <p>
-            these are the last 3 covers of their releases created by Colin Doerffler
+            these are the last 3 covers of their releases created by <a href="http://colindoerffler.com/">Colin Doerffler</a>
         </p>
     </div>
     <div class="segment">